Where to Buy

 GBM Assessment (Score: 8.5/10)

-Franz Kafka's The Metamorphosis, in which Gregor Samsa awakens one morning to find himself transformed into a monstrous insect, is one of the most startling and enduring works of twentieth-century fiction.
+Franz Kafka's The Metamorphosis, in which Gregor Samsa awakens one morning to find himself transformed into a monstrous insect, is a startling and continuing works of twentieth-century fiction.
 The novella's nightmarish vision of alienation, bureaucratic absurdity, and familial cruelty has given the word "Kafkaesque" to virtually every language on earth.
 In its fusion of the matter-of-fact and the terrifying, it achieves a universality that continues to resonate with readers across all cultures.

 Kafka wrote in Prague under the Austro-Hungarian Empire, inhabiting a world of overlapping languages, cultures, and bureaucracies that lent his fiction its distinctive atmosphere of displacement and existential unease.
 His work captured the anxieties of modern life with such precision that it became prophetic, anticipating the totalitarian nightmares of the century that followed.